Easy Python 3 - Lesson 1

 escape

-Based on what you have learned, write a solution to each problem.
+Based on what you have learned, write a solution to each problem below.
+Click the problem text to see my solutions.
 My answers are only example solutions.

 On Your Own